amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.3-draft.rst

   Material properties related to transport (dispersion and tortuosity):

   * [SU] Dispersion Tensor [list] Parameterized model for Dispersion Tensor.
-Choose exactly one of the following: `"Dispersion Tensor:  Uniform Isotropic`".
+Choose exactly one of the following: `"Dispersion Tensor: Uniform Isotropic`", `"Dispersion Tensor: Burnett-Frind`", `"Dispersion Tensor: Lichtner-Kelkar-Robinson`" (see below)

   * [SU] Tortuosity [list] Parameterized model for the Tortuosity [-].
 For aqueous phase choose exactly one of the following: `"Tortuosity Aqueous: Uniform`".
 For gaseous phase choose exactly one of the following: `"Tortuosity Gaseous: Uniform`".